On the extended Whittaker category

 \ssec{Less basic examples}

 \nc{\Corr}{\ms{Corr}}

-Besides unital spaces, there are several other spaces $\Y \to \Ran$, e.g. $\Y = N(\sA)$, whose category of $\fD$-modules naturally (but not obviously!) belongs to $\R\mmod^\un$.
+Besides unital spaces, there are several other spaces $\Y \to \Ran$, e.g. $\Y = G(\sA)$, whose categories of $\fD$-modules naturally (but not obviously!) belong to $\R\mmod^\un$.
 The most interesting examples are obtained by considering indschemes with an action of $\Ran$ in the setting of correspondences.

 \sssec{}